Bob McDonnell: Governor of Virginia (2010–2014)

 In April 2010, McDonnell renegotiated and extended a contract for outsourcing the state's computer operations to Northrop Grumman.
 At that time, McDonnell proposed legislation, which was passed, to have the Virginia Information Technologies Agency report directly to the governor instead of to an independent board.
 Subsequently, McDonnell was criticized when the Northrup computer systems experienced a week-long computer outage from August 25 through September 2, 2010.
 As a result, 45,000 people were unable to renew their driver's licenses.
 Computer systems for nearly a third of the state's agencies were affected.
 Over 4,000 people had to return to the Department of Motor Vehicles to get their photos retaken after an August 25 computer outage left their original photos unrecoverable.
 The system had also experienced a prior unrelated outage on August 9.
 Subsequently, Northrop Grumman agreed to pay $250,000 to fund a state investigation of the computer outage.

 The 2010 session of the General Assembly passed a bill exempting certain veterans' organizations from the registration and reporting requirements that apply to most charities that solicit donations in Virginia.
 The bill was introduced at the request of Bobby Thompson, director of the U.S. Navy Veterans Association (USNVA), who made large contributions to certain Republican candidates.
 After the bill passed both the House and Senate, newspaper accounts of that charity's questionable practices caused a sponsor of the bill to request McDonnell to veto it, but he signed the bill into law anyway.
 As a result, the organization, which was under investigation in New Mexico (which barred the USNVA before the Virginia bill was signed), Florida, and Missouri, as well as other non-profit veterans' organizations, did not have to report to Virginia on how they spend the donations that they receive.
 McDonnell later donated to charity the $5,000 campaign contribution that he had received from Thompson.
 In August 2010, Ohio Attorney General Richard Cordray announced that a nationwide arrest warrant had been issued for Thompson, who had stolen the identity and Social Security number of a victim who was not connected to the USNVA.
 Corday stated, "We know he bilked Ohioans out of at least $1.9 million, and we estimate that nationally he collected at least $20 million."

-On January 14, 2011, McDonnell issued a directive ordering the Department of Conservation and Recreation to cease enforcing regulations prohibiting the carrying firearms in state parks.
+On January 14, 2011, McDonnell issued a directive ordering the Department of Conservation and Recreation to cease enforcing regulations prohibiting the carrying of firearms in state parks.
 He also gave preliminary approval to amend the regulations to allow people to carry open or concealed firearms in state forests.
 The regulations were already amended in 2003 to allow concealed weapons on park property.

 On August 15, 2011, McDonnell was named chairman of the Republican Governors Association.

+At the end of McDonnell's tenure, he had a 55% approval rating among registered voters.
+He was barred by the Virginia Constitution from seeking a second consecutive term.